Human Services Technology Advisors

-- Human Services/Mental Health students: Dr. Harvel
+- Mental Health students: Dawn Harvel

-Students can access program evaluations on WebAdvisor by clicking on the link on the lower right, clicking on their program code, and then clicking submit.
+Students can access program evaluations on WebAdvisor by clicking on the link on the lower right, clicking on their program code and then clicking "Submit."
 The evaluation will tell students which classes are still needed according to the year that they entered the program.

 If certain classes are no longer offered, students can usually take new HSE classes in their place.
 Advisors can provide more details.

-The following classes have NO prerequisites and will generally be offered every semester:
+The following classes have no prerequisites and will generally be offered every semester:

-- HSE 110 (HSE 135 recommend co-req but not required)
+- HSE 110 (HSE 135 recommend co-requisite but not required)